BV Nordic Centre

 Track Attack 1 (Age 7-10) (Formerly Extended Rabbits or Extendos)

 Ready for the next step?
 Track Attack 1 is an easy transition from rabbits and an option for children who want to ski more than once a week over a longer season, in order to improve more quickly.
 The focus is on learning balance, agility and rhythm over a variety of terrain.
 Beginning with fun, age-appropriate fitness activities in the fall, skiers get on snow as early as possible in the season.
 Ski skills are taught through games, drills, team relays and special activities.
+Skate skiing equipment is necessary for children in Track Attack, as well as Rabbits Level 3.

 Find out more about Track Attack here!